kourgeorge/project-origin/README.md

 The creatures in life are called "Mangos", viz.
 "Mango" is the name of their race.
 Mangos may have private names which must have the "mango" prefix.
-For instance, "mangolid", "mangodo" and "mangodino" are all valid names for mangos.
+For instance, "Mangolid", "Mangodo" and "Mangodino" are all valid names for mangos.

 While still have no morphology and form, mangos have a brain, sensors and set of actions.
 At each time step, they see their surrounding environment and select an action.
 The creatures can move in the grid, eat, mate and fight.
 Their destiny is controlled by the universe physics, but mainly by their intelligence which dictates their actions, interactions and skills.

+In addition to the thrill of developing intelligent creators, life allows you to observe the behavior and destiny of these creatures and maybe learn something about ourselves.

 ## Research Questions
 The scientific question this simulation aims at is the following: